Differences Between U.S.-Based & Overseas Agencies

 Why overseas agencies?

 One of the driving motivations is cost.
 Another is the need to offload low-tier, very specialized tasks onto an agency with the appropriate skills in order to free up in-house staff for more complex work.
-Many of our respondents reported positive experiences in both of these areas.
+Many of the individuals surveyed for this article reported positive experiences in both areas.

-That said, budgetary and workload concerns only form parts of the whole SEO picture.
+That said, budgetary and workload considerations of the whole SEO picture.
 Keep reading to see what else real-life founders and marketers have to say about their experiences with overseas SEO agencies.

 Real experiences with overseas vs. US agencies

 The founders, CEOs, strategists, and marketers we spoke to described both positive and negative experiences with overseas agencies.
-Their responses focused mainly on differences in costs, quality of communication across time zones and cultures, and quality of results in the areas of rankings, backlinks, and content.
+In their answers, our respondents described the differences in costs and quality of communication.
+They described how communication across different time zones – often with a 9 or 10 hour lag – created difficulties, as did certain cultural differences.
+Additionally, they discussed the overall quality of results in rankings, backlinks, and content from an overseas agency vs. a U.S.-based agency.

 Costs